walmartlabs/showcase-template/README.md

 ===========================

 So the idea here is to allow for embedding a showcase into a project.
-That project could be some type of rollup project that referencs a lot of component libraries, or just an individual library.
+That project could be some type of rollup project that references a lot of component libraries, or just an individual library.

 ## Installation